 Next came a bowl of champignon cream soup which was delicious and full of flavor.

-Soup was followed by a salad course.
+The soup was followed by a salad course.
 The salad plate was nothing special but was personally prepared at our seats.
 It was a nice touch.

 For my main course, I went with the Korean Bibimbap which was served with a plate of Bulgogi beef and side condiments.
 I often hear people complain that Bibimbap should not be served as a First Class meal but I genuinely loved it.
 It’s a true Korean dish that perfectly represents Korean culture and cuisine.
 The plates were beautifully presented; the flavors were wonderful and the portion was filling.
 Andrew ordered the grilled beef tenderloin and he liked it.